Calebux/Celo-Vote-Tutorial/README.md

 }
 ```

-We defined a votes mapping in this contract that will keep track of how many votes each contender has earned.
+We defined votes mapping in this contract that will keep track of how many votes each contender has earned.
 VoteForCandidate and totalVotesFor are two additional functions that we define.
 Users can vote for their preferred candidate using the voteForCandidate function, and the totalVotesFor function gives the total number of votes cast for a specific candidate.

-## 3: Migration
+## Step 3: Migration-

-The migration script we write next will be used to publish our smart contract to the Celo blockchain.
+Now, the migration script we write will be used to publish our smart contract to the Celo blockchain.
 Make a new file called 2_deploy_contracts.js in the migrations folder.
 Add the following code to this file:

 ```javascript
 const Voting = artifacts.require("Voting");